Can a Christian Go to Hell?

 Matthew 24:13 But he that shall endure unto the end, the same shall be saved.
 What if he doesn’t endure?

 Who is He talking to?
 A Christian right, why would a non-Christian have any interest in enduring the commands of God.

 So, a Christian that does not endure, in his Christian life, to the end will not be saved thereby will not receive eternal salvation.
 Remember, he became a Christian when he received salvation because he accepted Christ Jesus.
 He is not yet covered by Once Saved Always Saved.
 A Christian can go to hell by not enduring to the end of his life according to this verse.

-However, he endures and Jesus welcomes him into His kingdom on Judgement Day and then Once Saved Always Saved takes place because John 10:28 guarantees the Christian’s eternal salvation.
+However, he endures and Jesus welcomes him into His kingdom on Judgement Day and then Once Saved Always Saved takes place and a verse like John 10:28 guarantees the Christian’s eternal salvation.

 Having the correct view on Once Saved Always Saved has a profound impact on how a Christians interprets scripture.